Set Current Location

 A sea of pillars in shades of ochre and red stretch as far as the eye can see in Bryce Canyon.
 Called hoodoos, these pillars are shaped by eons of wind and water erosion into intriguing shapes that defy logic.
 The most spectacular formations are located in the Bryce Amphitheater; its castles, steep pink cliffs and towering pillars an expression of nature's stark beauty.
 At dawn and sunset the amphitheater is awash in a prism of warm hues.
 Inspiration Point, Sunrise Point and Bryce Point are a photographer's delight, promising breathtaking vistas that soothe the spirit and fire the imagination.

-Established in 1980, the Kenai Fjords National Park protects 669,984 acres (271,133 hectares) of the coast of the Kenai Peninsula in southern Alaska.
+Established in 1980, Kenai Fjords National Park protects 669,984 acres (271,133 hectares) of the coast of the Kenai Peninsula.
 The remote and largely inaccessible wilderness preserves one of Alaska's most spectacular swathes of land, where snow-capped mountains descend into lush forests teeming with wildlife.
-Over 40 glaciers flow from the Harding Icefield, one of the United States' largest, carving the coast into a rippling series of fjords; jagged slivers of the azure water framed by sheer cliffs and speckled with icebergs in myriad shades of green and blue.
-Bears, coyotes and mountain goats roam the land, while the skies are the domain of over 191 species of birds.
-Its waters too host a vast variety of marine life, including sea lions, otters and whales.
-The Exit Glacier is the only one of the park's many that is accessible by road, while more seasoned hikers can venture onto the ice-field with an experienced guide.
-Most visitors, however, choose to explore the coast aboard a tour boat or fishing charter.
+Over 40 glaciers flow from the Harding Icefield, carving the coast into a rippling series of fjords.
+Bears, coyotes, and mountain goats roam the land, while the skies are the domain of many rare species of birds.
+Its waters too host a variety of marine life, including sea lions, otters, and whales.
+The Exit Glacier is the only one of the park's many that is accessible by road, while more seasoned hikers can venture onto the Icefield.

 In order to bolster faith during the turbulent years following World War I, the Cristo Redentor, or Christ The Redeemer, was built as a watchful symbol over Mount Corcovado.
-The Statue stands atop a pedestal, a symbol of spiritual re-awakening that gazes onto the city below.
+One of the seven wonders of the world, the Statue stands atop a pedestal, a symbol of spiritual re-awakening that gazes onto the city below.
 The brainchild of Heitor da Silva Costa and French sculptor Paul Landowski, the statue soars over city limits at a height of 38 meters (125 feet), including its pedestal.
 The magnificent figurine is made of reinforced concrete and soapstone, and features a quiet chapel at the base.
 With its outstretched arms, the Christ The Redeemer Statue denotes a convergence of olden depictions of Christ (symbolizing the cross), and more modern interpretations that believe it to be a symbol of peace.

-The wondrous realm of the majestic redwoods, the Redwood National and State Parks encompass a vast stretch of old-growth forests; a place where humans are dwarfed to lilliputian size by ancient trees that soar to dizzying heights.
-A dreamy landscape of dense foliage, rugged coasts and lush grasslands, the park is teeming with elk and black bears, while the skies are the domain of the endangered brown pelicans.
-Standing amid the redwoods is an almost spiritual experience, their leafy heads reaching for the skies in an apparent attempt to peer over the horizon itself.
-Standing the test of time, several groves of these virgin forests predate the Roman Empire by over 500 years, making these some of the world's oldest and tallest trees.
-Riddled with hiking trails and speckled with small towns, the Redwood National and State Parks together form an international Biosphere Reserve and are recognized as a World Heritage Site.
+A wondrous realm of majestic redwoods, the Redwood National and State Parks encompass a vast stretch of old-growth forests; a place where humans are dwarfed by ancient trees that soar to dizzying heights.
+A dreamy landscape of dense foliage, rugged coasts, and lush grasslands, the park is teeming with elk and black bears, while the skies are the domain of the brown pelicans.
+Standing amid the redwoods is an almost spiritual experience, their leafy heads reaching for the skies in an apparent attempt to peer over the horizon.
+Standing the test of time, several groves of these forests predate the Roman Empire, making these some of the world's oldest and tallest trees.
+Riddled with trails and small towns, Redwood National and State Parks form an international Biosphere Reserve and are recognized as a World Heritage Site.

 For years, the extraordinary lair of the Borobudur Temple lay shrouded under debris of volcanic ash and carpets of vegetation, in a lush expanse in Central Java's Magelang.
 This 9th Century temple, older than the sacred Angkor Wat in Cambodia, was unearthed from its earthly trappings by Sir Stamford Raffles in 1814, and designated a UNESCO World Heritage Site in the 20th Century.
 Since then, this stellar stone stupa has been a source of awe and wonder for all those who visit it in its tropical-fringed abode.
 In the midst of a vast clearing, the temple sits on nine layered platforms consisting of six square and three circular bases, at the heart of which is a central dome.
 From an aerial perspective, the temple bears resemblance to a gloriously blossomed lotus flower, with skilfully layered platforms that symbolize the spiritual journey from desire to nirvana.
 The temple's most prolific feature however, is the astounding arrangement of 72 stupas that encircle the central dome, each stupa pierced with diamond-shaped perforations through which a statue of the elusive Buddha becomes visible.